diegotorreslopez81/HealthID/README.md

 ### What is HealthID?

 Take control of your health information with Health ID.
 Our self-sovereign identity system empowers patients to securely store and manage their medical data while giving only qualified professionals access.
-Using blockchain, IPFS, and W3C standards, Health ID offers a user-centric and innovative solution to the challenges of medical data management.
+Using blockchain, decentralized storage, and W3C standards, Health ID offers a user-centric and innovative solution to the challenges of medical data management.